AnnKemp/video-app/README.md

 ## Download required tools
 Download and install these right away to ensure an optimal Ionic development experience:

 Node.js for interacting with the Ionic ecosystem.
-Download the LTS version here.
+Download the LTS version here (google LTS!
+It's important!).
 A code editor for... writing code!
-We are fans of Visual Studio Code.
+If you don't have PHPStorm you can use Visual Studio Code.
 Command-line interface/terminal (CLI):
 Windows users: for the best Ionic experience, we recommend the built-in command line (cmd) or the Powershell CLI, running in Administrator mode.
 Mac/Linux users, virtually any terminal will work.